Syslog777/psak/README.md

  - [DHCP-Starvation][DHCP-starvation]: DHCP starvation attack
  - [Scapy-Attacks][Scapy-Attacks]: scapy based attack research (Intergration in progress)
  - [Ddos database][ddosd]: Ddos knowledge database ((Intergration in progress))
+- [James' Security Blog][jsb]: A comprehensive list of attacks and their implementation

 # List of types of attacks to add
 `